Encyclopædia Britannica, Inc.: Safra ownership

-In 1996, Britannica was sold to an investment group led by Jacob E. Safra, a Switzerland-based financier.
+In 1996, Britannica was sold to an investment group led by Jacob E. Safra, a Swiss financier.
 He restructured the company, laying off more than 120 people including many of the company's top employees.
 Safra also dissolved the home sales force, with an additional 140 losing their jobs, along with 300 independent contractors.
 In 1999, they launched Britannica.com, which contained the complete Encyclopædia Britannica.
-The website repeatedly crashed on its opening day, due to an estimated ten million users attempting to access the site.
-After several days of continued problems it was shut down, and restarted a few weeks later with upgraded capacity.
-Britannica.com laid off 20 percent of its work force one year later.
+Britannica.com laid off 20 per cent of its work force one year later.

 In 2009, Britannica Global Edition was printed with 30 volumes.
 It contained over 40,000 articles and 8,500 photographs.
-In 2012, after 244 years, Britannica ended the print editions, with the 32 volumes of the 2010 installment being the last on paper; future editions have been published exclusively online since.
+In 2012, after 244 years, Britannica ended the print editions, with the 32 volumes of the 2010 instalment being the last on paper; future editions have been published exclusively online since.
 In 2018, the company released Britannica Insights, an extension for the Chrome web browser.
-The extension supplements Google's featured snippets with accurate information.
+The extension supplements Google's featured snippets.
 In 2019, in a partnership with Binumi, Britannica released a video product that gives schools the opportunity to use millions of royalty-free multimedia clips to create digital storytelling projects about content they are already teaching.